yaya131993/Project01/README.md

 people in project

 the 2 apis we are
-get events get weather
+get events get places

 big local events (opening of the beaches, dancing in the streets, etc) what bands are playing at free birds, jax amplitheatre

-enter your location of where you would like to view

-tracking weather api
+nearby restaurants
 based off weather

+google maps
-open weather radar api location google events api
+google events api

 google events api html example

-weather will be a day by day
-events will be filtered in day by day
+events will be filtered in day by day map API will be display with a map with nearby restaurants.

-areas that have main events that can be cancelled events and weather, let people plan grab events, event scheduler, weather updater letting you know updates on weather
+areas that have main events that can be cancelled events and weather, let people plan grab events, event scheduler, google maps with nearby restaurants.

 backup raidus area that will show activites if you are willing to travel outside of the area